 You may be wondering, "How will I know which EPSG codes to use for the projections I need?"
 The easiest way to figure out the EPSG code for an existing dataset (which you'll need for the -s_srs parameter) is to add the dataset to a new map in QGIS and look in the lower-right corner of the screen as shown in Step 12 above.
 The easiest way to figure out the EPSG code for the target dataset (which you'll need for the -t_srs parameter) is to run the Save As command in QGIS and search for the projection.
 The EPSG code will appear as shown in Step 10 above.

-Technical note for older versions of QGIS: If you are using an older version of QGIS (prior to approximately version 2.14 Essen), you may see that the output dataset is shown in the Mercator projection but the projection is reported in the lower-right hand corner as either EPSG:54004 or USER:100001 rather than EPSG:3857.
+Technical note for older versions of QGIS: If you are using a very, very old version of QGIS (prior to approximately version 2.14 Essen), you may see that the output dataset is shown in the Mercator projection, but the projection is reported in the lower-right hand corner as either EPSG:54004 or USER:100001 rather than EPSG:3857.
 In addition, if you add the original city_limits shapefile and the projected one to the same map project, you will notice a roughly 20km offset between the two polygons.
 QGIS needs a .qpj (QGIS projection file) to be associated with the shapefile in order to interpret the EPSG:3857 projection correctly.
 The ogr2ogr utility does not create the .qpj file by default because ogr2ogr is a general utility that is used with a lot of different programs, not just QGIS.
 To get a .qpj file, you could manually project a single dataset with QGIS into EPSG:3857, just like we did in the first set of steps above.
 This creates a shapefile that has a correct .qpj for EPSG:3857.
 Then copy and paste that resulting .qpj into your folder of output files that were projected with the ogr2ogr utility.
 You would need to paste the .qpj once for each shapefile and name it as <shapefile root name>.qpj.
 You would not have to modify the actual contents of the .qpj file because the contents are the same for any shapefile with an EPSG:3857 coordinate system.

 The ogr2ogr utility is pretty convenient, but its greatest value is its ability to be automated.
 Let's clear out the stuff we've projected and see how the utility can clip and project everything in the folder.